 Artist Residency Opportunity

-As an artist, skilled in letterpress and/or intaglio printmaking (dry methods) it is also possible to apply for a working period in GG/WW-studio.
+As an artist, skilled in letterpress and/or intaglio printmaking (dry methods) it is also possible to apply for a working period in GG Print Studio.
 We don't provide any technical support - only a reasonable introduction in the studio - so you have to be able to work independently with the equipment we have.
-We have a Krause press and Vastervikspress for intaglio.
+We have a Krause press and a Swedish press called Domeij for intaglio.
 We have a KORREX press and Stanhope press for letterpress.
 We also have simple book binding fascilities.
 Since we work a lot with the book format, there are both artists, poets and graphic designers coming to work.
 Read more about our equipment below!

 Regularly we also arrange artists talks.
 Normally with guest artists who has stayed for a longer period, we finnish their stay with a presentation of their work, open for the public.
 As a tradition since we started we also arrange a lecture or a seminar first weekend of October on different subjects relating to artists books and/or printmaking.

-The studio is registered as a non profit organisation, and we have over 90 supportive members and guest artists from different parts of Sweden, from China, UK, Ireland, Germany, Norway - many of them coming back on a regular basis.
+The studio is registered as a non profit organisation, and we have over 100 supportive members.
+Our guest artists are from different parts of Sweden, from China, UK, Ireland, Germany, Norway - many of them coming back on a regular basis.
 Membership for a year, to support the studio, is 10 euro.
-And as a guest artist you pay 30 euro a week for basic materials in the studio.
+And as a guest artist you pay 7 euro a day for basic materials in the studio.
+We also have paper, copper, lino etc for sale.
 Next to the studio space in the old warehouse, we also have a guest apartment for rent.

 Background

-We have since about 20 years collaborated with Galleri Astley, situated in the small village Uttersberg in the middle of Sweden (www.galleriastley.com).
-The gallery is housed in the old train station since 40 years and they are also running a print gallery, a museum and café in the same area.
-The old wood warehouse we turned into a print studio almost ten years ago, is also owned by the gallery, but thanks to their generousity we don't pay any rent for it.
-When the project was initiated the building had no electricity, no water or proper insulation - it has been an exciting adventure to realize the whole idea.
+Since more than 20 years we know the family Nyhlén, running Galleri Astley, our closest neighbours in the small village Uttersberg (www.galleriastley.com).
+The gallery is housed in the old train station since 40 years and they are also running a museum and a café in the same area.
+The old wood warehouse we turned into a print studio almost ten years ago, is also owned by the gallery.
+When the project was initiated the building had no electricity, no water or proper insulation, which of course meant a lot of work renovating the building to be able to turn it into a print studio.

 No money, big plans and many friends

-When we started renovating the warehouse and set up this new print studio in 2009, we got great support from the gallery, old friends, other artists and people in the village.
+When we started renovating the warehouse in 2009, we got great support from the gallery, old friends, other artists and people in the village.
 The first step was to arrange a fundraising exhibition for the workshop and we got a huge response from over 80 artists.
 That exhibition and many other events gave us money to start with.
-Very important is that so many people in the village, around Galleri Astley and us, voluntary helped us a lot with building, transport, ideas, practical things.
-County Council of Västmanland supported us with ear marked money for redeveloping old buildings.
+Very important is that so many people voluntary helped us with building, transport, ideas, practical things, etc. The County Council of Västmanland supported us with ear marked money for redeveloping old buildings.
 We worked days and nights during 4 months and could open a good print studio in October 10, 2009.
-After that we have developed it further gradually, to get the well equiopped studio we have today.
+After that we have developed it further gradually, to get the well equipped studio we have today.

 Our income is zero except if we sell some of the donated works or arrange new fundraising events.
-All works we do is voluntary, unpaid.
-Normally we have no money to support visiting artists with materials, travels and things like that.
-But we keep the rent and all costs as low as possible, to make it possible to use the studio without a big budget.
+All work is voluntary, unpaid, except when we apply for money for different specific projects, but normally we have no money to support visiting artists with materials, travels and things like that.
+We keep the rent and all costs as low as possible, to make it possible to use the studio without a big budget.

 To work in GG workshop

-Artists in this exchange programme must be able to work independently in the workshop and they must have a professional skill in the techniques they want to work with.
+Artists must be able to work independently in the workshop and they must have a professional skill in the techniques they want to work with.
 During the period we can only offer a limited time for technical support, but of course we will introduce the artist in the studio.

 If there is interest Lina are happy to show you how to work with led- and wood types and how to use the letterpress.
 Lars gives support and assists with everything that has to do with drypoint and printing.